Dulcie Mary Pillers: Early life

-After her father's death, the family moved from Withleigh Road to live with Pillers' maternal grandparents, the Webbs, at 20 Belgrave Road, Tyndalls Park.
+After her father's death, the family moved from Withleigh Road to live with Pillers' maternal grandparents, the Webbs, at 20 Belgrave Road, Tyndall's Park.
 In 1906, Pillers began corresponding with the "Children's Corner" section in the Bristol Times and Mirror, that was edited by Florence Beatrice Hawkins, née Bird.
 She entered the puzzle and painting competitions in that section, coming second in March 1907 for her "charming watercolour seascape, with softly coloured cliffs and brown rocks; also another clever painting of three kittens, and a third of a bunch of violets."

 Pillers' younger brother, Robert Kingsley, would also enter the newspaper competitions.
 He was educated at the Merchant Venturers' technical college, gaining a scholarship to study automotive engineering at the University of Bristol.
 He worked for Morgan and Wood, automobile engineers at 7 Unity Street, Bristol, before being called-up to the Northamptonshire Regiment at the start of World War I. He made the rank of lieutenant colonel and was appointed an OBE in the 1919 New Year Honours.
 In World War II, he served as an educational officer in the Royal Air Force Educational Service, and was given the honorary (and matching) rank of wing commander.

 Pillers' elder sister, Irene Dorothy, was an inspector for the Board of Trade.
 She was educated at Fairfield College for Girls, Apsley Road, Clifton, Bristol, and Skerry's College, 88, Park Street, Bristol, where in July 1920, she passed civil service entrance examinations, coming twelfth out of six hundred candidates.
 In the 1930s, she was a member of the South-Western and Wales regional branch of the Council of Women Civil Servants.
 In 1951, she joined the Bristol and Gloucestershire Archaeological Society, and later, moved to The Plain, Nympsfield, near Stroud, Gloucestershire.
 She was elected to the Royal Archaeological Institute in 1961.